OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 2. If the user authorized the request, the application receives an authorization grant.
 The authorization grant might have different forms (explicit, implicit, etc).
 3. The application requests an access token from the authorization server (API) by presenting authentication of its own identity, and the authorization grant.
 4. If the application identity is authenticated and the authorization grant is valid, the authorization server (API) issues an access token to the application.
 The access token might have a companion refresh token.
 Authorization is complete.
 5. The application requests the resource from the resource server (API) and presents the access token for authentication.
-The access token might be used on different ways (e.g., as a bearer token).
+The access token might be used in different ways (e.g., as a bearer token).
 6. If the access token is valid, the resource server (API) serves the resource to the application.

 These are some of the common best practices for OAuth2 on native apps: